Glad you approved of the book - and welcome to the pedants' club.

 I am a new author, presently writing my first book.
 I was checking my grammar and came across your site.
 It's the best explanation I have ever read as to the use of apostrophes!

-After being out of educational for around ten years; this was a great little refresher with examples.
+After being out of education for around ten years; this was a great little refresher with examples.

 Thank you for taking the time to put this together.